solana-labs/solana-ping-api/README.md

 ### ReportService
-Use `Report: Enabled:true` in config-{cluster}.yaml to turn on. ping-api service supports sedning report & alert to both slack and discord.
+Use `Report: Enabled:true` in config-{cluster}.yaml to turn on. ping-api service supports sending report & alert to both slack and discord.
 Use `Report: Slack: Report: Enabled:true` to turn on Slack Report.
 This sends summary of ping result to a slack channel periodically.
 Use `Report: Slack: Alert: Enabled:true` to turn on Slack Alert.